fpdavis/Nibbler-Twisted-Tale/README.md

 * Added Color Pickers for players
 * Added a color picker on Scoreboard to help identify players
 * Added blinking when Nibbler lives get to 0

+* Added Diagonal Movement
+* Added enemies
+* Added a simple logging/debug messaging routine

+* Added an Animation class with an animation loop
+* Added an explosion/splat when Brainspawn kill a player
+* Added splat sound effect when a player is killed by a Brainspawn
+* Added music
+* Fixed bug where player hits own tail while going in straight line
+* Fixed spawning bug where player isn't being drawn

 ### Creative Commons License Attribution 3.0